Zak-hc/alx-system_engineering-devops/0x10-python-network_0/README.md

 What the HTTP message body is
 What an HTTP request method is
 What an HTTP response status code is
-What an HTTP Cookie is
+What an HTTP Cookie iis
 How to make a request with cURL
 What happens when you type google.com in your browser (Application level)